 However, although more women are using resources like the National Gaming Treatments Service and the National Helpline, GambleAware claims that this only represents a small percentage of the total number of people who have been harmed by the habit of betting.

 In response, GambleAware has launched its first female-focused harms prevention campaign to educate women about warning signals and where to get help before gambling becomes problematic.
-Read more about crypto gambling in detail.

 The new campaign focuses on the three most common warning signs of gambling addiction, which include losing the sense of time, spending more than you can manage, and keeping your gambling habit a secret from your friends and family.